 GABA and anxiety disorders

-Can the GABA level be measured?
+Can GABA levels be measured?

 GABA levels in the brain can be measured using magnetic resonance spectrography.
 This imaging method makes it possible to record metabolic processes in the brain.
 However, the method is very complex and expensive and is therefore rarely used.

-Increasing the GABA level
+Increasing GABA levels